krzdabrowski/android-air-purrr/README.md

 ### SDS011 PM2.5/10 Results

 I use ThingSpeak to show data from my device.
 Here's the [link](https://thingspeak.com/channels/462987) to charts.

+### Airly API

+From now, app uses Airly API instead of GIOS's one.
+You need to register your account [here](https://developer.airly.eu) (free), obtain an API key and then add it to `gradle.properties` file in your .gradle home directory.
+More instructions [here](https://medium.com/code-better/hiding-api-keys-from-your-android-repository-b23f5598b906)

 ## Screenshots